 Do not get caught in the trap, thinking that simple carbohydrate is all bad and must be avoided, but the complex variety is nutritious and can be enjoyed ad lib.

-Milk and honey do contain simple sugars which, depending on how they are refined, may produce a small glycemic reaction.
+Milk and honey do contain simple sugars which, depending on how they are processed, may produce a small glycemic reaction.

-White bread and rice, and a host of crackers, cookies and buns are made with complex carbohydrate but have a very high glycemic effect; they make us fat.
+White bread and polished rice consist of complex carbohydrate but have a very high glycemic effect; and a host of crackers, cookies and buns too.
+They make us fat.
 It really is a difficult subject.

 In short look for unrefined foods, whether starches or not; the amount of fibre has a dramatic effect on how quickly the sugars are absorbed into the blood stream[5].

-This 100% wholemeal bread with added protein and good fat is an example of a low-glycemic complex carbohydrate.
+The 100% wholemeal bread below with added protein and good fat is an example of a low-glycemic complex carbohydrate.

 100% wholemeal flour is almost impossible to purchase because it goes rancid.
-Our solution is a wheat grinder; they are expensive but then the flour costs only R4 per kilogram (13ยข per pound).
+Our solution was to purchase a wheat grinder; they are expensive but then the flour costs only R4 per kilogram (13¢ per pound).

-If you bake your own bread then it's certainly cost-effective.
+If you bake your own bread then it's certainly cost-effective; more important is the immediate access to true wholegrain flour.

 Taking a walk immediately after a starchy meal also has a dramatic influence on reducing the glucose rush.
-Having a candy bar or cola whilst at a computer or in front of the TV is asking for trouble.
+Snacking on a candy bar or cola whilst at a computer or in front of the TV is asking for trouble.

 Finally to sum up, this difficult subject of simple vs complex carbohydrate is all about how the starch is prepared, refined and the context of the whole meal.

-Almost one half of adult Americans, and many other nations too, have dangerously raised blood-glucose.
+Almost one half of adult folk enjoying the modern "industrial diet" have dangerously raised blood-glucose.
 This makes them vulnerable to many serious diseases including adult-onset blindness, stroke and Covid, of course.
 It is no coincidence that over half of those dying from the virus are obese or diabetic.

 How to test for prediabetes in the home-setting is actually not difficult if you know someone with a glucometer; two pricks of the finger will do it.